pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 The other half of the QC is the visual and automatic check where you look at the images on FSLEyes.

 To open FSLEyes, type `fsleyes &`.

+The ampersand (&) allows you to open fsleyes in a separate window, so that you can continue to use your terminal.
+If you forget to run fsleyes without an ampersand at the end, you can pause it by going back into the terminal and pressing **ctrl+z**, then type `bg` to put it in the background.
+If you want to kill any process running in the background like this, you will need to bring it back into the foreground with `fg`, and then you can type **ctrl+c** as usual.
+You can also type **ctrl+shift+t** to open a new tab if you don't want to deal with background/foreground issues.

+Note that it may take a while for fsleyes to load.

 To open your sample file go to **File** > **Add from File** > and then open `sub-sample_ses-1_desc-Xc_dwi.nii.gz` in the `/rfanfs/pnl-zorro/home/yourdirectory/PipelineTraining/derivatives/sub-sample/ses-1/dwi` directory.